-- Difficulty with memory, including the ability to recall facts, names of objects or people, recognize faces, learn new information, or recall autobiographical facts.
+- Difficulty with memory, including the ability to recall facts, names of objects and/or people, and faces.
+This can also interfere with the ability to learn new information or recall autobiographical facts.

 - Changes in motor skills.
 A number of brain regions help coordinate movement, so if these areas are damaged, you may struggle to walk, write, or engage in other functions.

 - Chronic pain.
 When the brain is damaged, it may incorrectly process pain signals, causing you to feel pain even when there is not an injury.

 - The inability to feel pain, or to correctly respond to pain signals.
 For instance, pain in your arm might feel like pain in your leg.

 - Difficulties with impulse control.
 Many brain injury survivors develop addictions, aggressive behavior, or sexually inappropriate compulsions.

 - Symptoms of mental illnesses such as depression or anxiety.